mrled/caryatid/readme.markdown

     - See the "Output and directory structure" section for more information
 - `keep_input_artifact` (optional): Keep a copy of the Vagrant box at whatever location the Vagrant post-processor stored its output
     - By default, input artifacts are deleted; this suppresses that behavior, and will result in two copies of the Vagrant box on your filesystem - one where the Vagrant post-processor was configured to store its output, and one where Caryatid will copy it
+- `backend`: The name of the backend to use.
+Currently only `file` and `s3` are supported
+- `catalog_root_uri`: The URI of the backend.
+Interpreted individually by each backend

 That might look like this: